 In ancient Israel, there was a customary “bride price” a man had to pay in order to marry a woman.
-There was also a legal contract signed that was more than just marriage vows.
-The Ketubah included stipulations of protection for the woman, and included specific details on how he was to treat her and provide for her, with consequences if he violated any of it.
-The bride price was like an insurance policy for her if he broke any of his vows; it was something he had to pay her if that occurred, and they could divorce, or it was a means of provision for her if he died.
-Typically her family received the money as part of the engagement, and held it for her as their insurance policy and guarantee that he would marry her and fulfill all his vows to treat her with all respect and honor due to a wife.
+There was also a legal contract signed that was more than just marriage vows and promises of ubiquitous things.
+The Ketubah contained stipulations of protection for the woman, including very specific details on how he was to treat her and provide for her monetarily and physically, with consequences if he violated any of it.
+The bride price was like an insurance policy for her if he broke any of his vows or harmed her in any way.
+It was a price he had to pay her back if that occurred, and they could divorce, or it was a means of provision for her if he died.
+Typically her family received the money to hold as part of the engagement, and kept it for her as their insurance policy and guarantee that he would marry her and fulfill all his vows to treat her with all respect and honor due to a wife.

-One of my favorite movie quotes happens after a man goes to great lengths to bring happiness and right the wrongs he’s made to a woman he cares for.
+One of my favorite movie quotes is said after a man goes to great lengths to right the wrongs he’s made to a woman he cares for.
 When Elizabeth Bennett asks Darcy why, he says, “You must know, surely you must know, it was all for you.”
-I believe Boaz would have responded the same way, if Ruth had asked why he would buy back everything that belonged to Elimelech and Chilion and Mahlon, why go through this ordeal at the city gates, why so many elders as witnesses, and why even perpetuate her dead husband’s name on his property and have a child in that man’s name.
+I believe Boaz would have responded the same way, if Ruth had asked why he would buy back everything that had belonged to Elimelech and Chilion and Mahlon, why go through this ordeal at the city gates, why so many elders as witnesses, and why even perpetuate her dead husband’s name on his property and have a child in that man’s name.

 Read verses 11-12.
 Whom did the elders say they hoped Boaz’s wife would be like?